Title I/Intervention/ELL Program

 Special Education Coordinator

 Mrs. Sara Hodges is our Special Education Coordinator.
 She earned her Masters degree in Special Education from Concordia University.
 She has attended state conferences to further her expertise in the areas of Phonics and Dyslexia.
-Mrs. Hodges has been in the education field for 26 years, 7 of which Acorn was lucky enough to have her.
+Mrs. Hodges has been in the education field for 27 years, 8 of which have been with Acorn.
 She finds the most exciting part of working with students to be the relationship and impact that you can have on a child’s life.

 Miss Megan Stegner is a paraprofessional on our special education team.
 She has been with Acorn for 6 years as a teacher but also attended as a student!
 Throughout her time as an educator, Miss Megan has completed too many trainings to list!
 These trainings focus heavily on reaching students with learning disabilities and managing behaviors.
 She loves the challenge of working with students and the opportunity to watch students grow over the years.
 When she is not in the classroom, Miss Megan enjoys creating, being outdoors, and reading.

-Ms. Shaelynn Cauthen will be starting her first year with Acorn Montessori School this year as a paraprofessional in the special education classroom.
-She is currently attending Northern Arizona University and will be graduating soon with a Bachelor of Science degree in Psychological Sciences and Disability Studies.
+Ms. Shaelynn Cauthen will be starting her second year with Acorn Montessori School this year as a paraprofessional in the special education classroom.
+She graduated from Northern Arizona University with a Bachelor of Science degree in Psychological Sciences and Disability Studies.
 Ms. Shaelynn has experience working with children and young adults in a clinical setting who have experienced trauma, behavioral and mental health disorders from an internship.
 She has always wanted to work with children as she is very interested in their development, learning about how and why they think like they do, and wants to ensure the early stages of their life are fulfilling to set them up for success later on.
 Ms. Shaelynn is looking forward to learning with the children and challenging them to be the best version of themselves.
 Outside of work, she enjoys hiking, being a dog mom, and spending time with family.

 Special Education Learning Center